NeilanshTriesToCode/NeilanshTriesToCode/README.md

 - 👋 Hi, I’m @NeilanshTriesToCode
-- 👨‍🎓 4th year Computer Science student at UBC Okanagan.
+- 👨‍🎓 Computer Science graduate at UBC Okanagan.
-- 👀 I’m interested in Software and Web Development, automation, and databases.
+- 👀 I’m interested in Software, Web and Frontend Development, and databases.
 - 🏀 Sports, Fitness and Space enthusiast.
 - 🎧 I also DJ on the side.
 - 💻 I’m open to collaborating on projects, especially those on Web Development.
 Also open to working on projects using Python and Java.